- Feb 13, 2026

 How to report an online dating scammer

-Reporting a scammer can lead to the platform blocking them and preventing their future activity.
-Here’s a quick guide on where and how to report scammers:
+Reporting a scammer most often results in their account being blocked and may help prevent future victims.
+Here’s a quick guide on where and how to report online dating fraud:

 FAQ